microsoft/azurelinux/toolkit/docs/building/building.md

 #### `PACKAGE_URL_LIST=...`

 > Space separated list of URLs to download toolchain RPM packages from, used to populate the toolchain packages if `$(REBUILD_TOOLCHAIN)` is set to `n`.
 Defaults to the standard distro repos.
 Overriding this will clear all the default values.
-May be augmented by passing `USE_PREVIEW_REPO=y` which will uncondinally append the distro's preview repos to what ever set of URLs is being used.
+May be augmented by passing `USE_PREVIEW_REPO=y` which will uncondinally append the distro's preview repos to what ever set of URLs is being used. `DAILY_BUILD_ID=...` will also augment the URL list.

 #### `SRPM_URL_LIST=...`